terence410/ts-redis-orm/README.md

 - In tsconfig.json, set "emitDecoratorMetadata" to true.
 - In tsconfig.json, set "strictNullChecks" to true.
 (To avoid type confusion in entity)
 - Create redisorm.default.json in the project root folder.
-  - If you wanted to manage multiple environment, you can create redisorm.${node_env}.json, where ${node_env} eqauls to the process.env.node_env environment variable.
+  - If you wanted to manage multiple environment, you can create redisorm.${NODE_ENV}.json, where ${NODE_ENV} eqauls to the process.env.NODE_ENV environment variable.
   - The library will search for the environment specific json file first.
 If it does not exist, it will try to load the redisorm.default.json.
+- Export env variable REDIS_ORM_CONFIG=custom.json for your own config file path

 ```json5
 {
    // If you didn't set any connection in Entity, it will use the default connection.